ai-bearing/ai-bearing.github.io/index.markdown

 use_math: true
 layout: home
 ---
-Hi.
-I'm Avinash.
+Hi, I'm Avinash.

 ## Who am I?
 I am a first-year mathematics PhD student at the University of Virginia.
+I got my undergraduate degree from Occidental College, where I studied math and was an opinions editor for the school's newspaper.
+I also participated in an REU at East Texas A&M University where my group worked on Toeplitz operators acting on weighted Bergman spaces.

 For Fall 2025, I am a discussion leader for a section of Calculus II (Math 1320), as well as the grader for Advanced Linear Algebra (Math 4651).